Artificial turf: Baseball

-Artificial turf was first used in Major League Baseball in the Houston Astrodome in 1966, replacing the grass field used when the stadium opened a year earlier.
+Artificial turf was first used in Major League Baseball (MLB) in the Houston Astrodome in 1966, replacing the grass field used when the stadium opened a year earlier.
 Even though the grass was specifically bred for indoor use, the dome's semi-transparent Lucite ceiling panels, which had been painted white to cut down on glare that bothered the players, did not pass enough sunlight to support the grass.
 For most of the 1965 season, the Astros played on green-painted dirt and dead grass.

 The solution was to install a new type of artificial grass on the field, ChemGrass, which became known as AstroTurf.
+Given its early use, the term astroturf has since been used as a generic term for any artificial turf.
 Because the supply of AstroTurf was still low, only a limited amount was available for the first home game.
 There was not enough for the entire outfield, but there was enough to cover the traditional grass portion of the infield.
 The outfield remained painted dirt until after the All-Star Break.
 The team was sent on an extended road trip before the break, and on July 19, 1966, the installation of the outfield portion of AstroTurf was completed.

 The Chicago White Sox became the first team to install artificial turf in an outdoor stadium, as they used it only in the infield and adjacent foul territory at Comiskey Park from 1969 through 1975.
 Artificial turf was later installed in other new multi-purpose stadiums such as Pittsburgh's Three Rivers Stadium, Philadelphia's Veterans Stadium, and Cincinnati's Riverfront Stadium.
-Early AstroTurf baseball fields used the traditional all-dirt path, but in the early 1970s, teams began using the "base cutout" layout on the diamond, with the only dirt being on the pitcher's mound, batter's circle, and in a five-sided "sliding box" around each base.
+Early AstroTurf baseball fields used the traditional all-dirt path, but starting in 1970 with Cincinnati's Riverfront Stadium, teams began using the "base cutout" layout on the diamond, with the only dirt being on the pitcher's mound, batter's circle, and in a five-sided diamond-shaped "sliding box" around each base.
 With this layout, a painted arc would indicate where the edge of the outfield grass would normally be, to assist fielders in positioning themselves properly.
-The last stadium in MLB to use this configuration was Rogers Centre in Toronto, when they switched to an all-dirt infield (but keeping the artificial turf) for the 2016 season.
+The last stadium in MLB to use this configuration was Rogers Centre in Toronto, when they switched to an all-dirt infield (but kept the artificial turf) for the 2016 season.